-We all dream of rolling out of bed with perfect hair every morning.
-However, the reality is that straighteners, blow dryers, and curling wands are a major (and time-consuming) part of our everyday styling routines.
-If you’re looking to take a break from the heat this summer, you’re in luck.
-There are plenty of foolproof, no-heat ways to style hair overnight.
+We all dream of rolling out of bed with perfect hair because let’s face it—who doesn’t hit snooze on their alarm at least a few times each morning?
+The reality is that straighteners, blow dryers, and curling wands are a major (and time-consuming) part of our everyday styling routines.
+If you’re feeling like you need a much-needed break from heat styling, however, there are plenty of no-heat ways to style hair overnight.

 Dutch Braid Waves

-To begin, brush through damp, clean hair with a wide tooth comb to free your strands from snarls.
-Apply a few spritzes of an anti-frizz spray like Matrix Biolage R.A.W Frizz Control Styling Spray to help smooth down flyaways with light shaping.
-Then, apply a light-hold mousse or air dry cream.
-We recommend the Redken No Blow Dry Just Right Cream for an easy and soft air dry with effortless control and movement to hair without a blow dryer.
-Part your hair down the middle, and begin Dutch braiding by splitting your hair into two even sections.
+Beginning with damp, clean hair, use a wide tooth comb to detangle your mane.
+Apply a quarter-size amount of hair mousse like Matrix Style Link Volume Builder Mousse for lightweight volume and styling control.
+Part your hair down the middle and split it into two even sections.
 Take either section and begin weaving a classic Dutch braid.
 Secure the braid with a hair tie and repeat on the other side.

-When you wake up, gently undo the braids to reveal your voluminous waves.
-For added beachy texture, we recommend using a texturizing product like the Matrix Biolage R.A.W Texturizing Styling Spray.
+When you wake up, gently undo the braids to reveal your voluminous waves!

 Bantu Knot Curls